World Wide Military

 Crash

 - On thursday, august 31 2006 a Dutch F-16 crashed in Afghanistan in the region of Ghazni.
 The 29-year pilot died.
-The RNLAF expects the a accident, there was no reason the F-16 was shut down by enemy fire.
+The RNLAF never gave any further information about the cause, but it is assumed that the F-16 was not shut down by enemy fire.

 - On friday, June 15th 2007, a RNLAF F-16AM was almost crashed on the Dutch air show during take off.
 The engine compressor stalled (due to a bird strike).
 The F-16 dropped 2 fuel tanks in the neighborhood of Volkel AFB and then landed safely.